TritonVM/triton-vm/specification/src/program-table.md

 ## Padding

-Each padding row is a direct copy of the Program Table's last row, with the exception of the column `address`.
+A padding row is a copy of the Program Table's last row with the following modifications:
-Column `address` increases by 1 between any two consecutive rows, even padding rows.
+1. column `Address` is increased by 1,
+1. column `Instruction` is set to 0, and
+1. column `IsPadding` is set to 1.

 ## Initial Constraints